-Both authors live in Boulder, Colorado - recently declared America's healthiest city - so they feel compelled to tell their readers that all of their books are fat-free, salt-free, wheat-free and gluten-free.
-Also, none of the books has been made on machinery that's been used to process nuts.
+Both authors live in Boulder, Colorado - recently declared America's healthiest city - so they feel compelled to say that all of their books are fat-free, salt-free, wheat-free and gluten-free.
+Also, none has been made on machinery used to process nuts.

-This is authors' first book, initially published by The Lyons Press, an imprint of Globe Pequot.
-Lost in Tibet tells the true story of five American airmen who, in 1943, were 'flying the Hump' when a violent storm forced them to bail out over pre-Chinese Tibet.
-The five men were taken to Lhasa - a full two years before Heinrich Harrer, author of Seven Years in Tibet - where they became embroiled in the on-going battle that even then was raging around Tibet's right to be independent from China.
+It tells the true story of five American airmen who, in 1943, were 'flying the Hump' when a violent storm forced them to bail out over pre-Chinese Tibet.
+The five men were taken to Lhasa - a full two years before Heinrich Harrer, author of Seven Years in Tibet - where they became embroiled in the on-going battle that even then was raging around Tibet's struggle to be independent from China.

 You can hear an interview with the authors on TravelTalkMedia, an online and national broadcast news and entertainment program.

-It gives an account of a journey the two authors took along a strange river in Venezuela called the Casiquiare.
-The Casiquiare is like no other river on the face of the planet since it manages to unite two other river systems - the Orinoco and the Amazon - by apparently flowing up and over the watershed that divides them.
+It tells of a journey the two authors took along a strange river in Venezuela called the Casiquiare.
+The Casiquiare is like no other river on the planet since it manages to unite two other river systems - the Orinoco and the Amazon - by apparently flowing up and over the watershed that divides them.
 This should not be possible.

 As the authors quickly discovered, Spanish monasteries are excellent places in which to stay.
 They are seldom visited (so few tourists), yet they are ripe with art, history and culture (living museums).
 They are also home to a dying breed of monks and nuns (so last chance to see), and they are open to anyone who cares to stop by (you don't have to be religious, although it doesn't hurt if you are).

-A Room with a Pew will appeal to first-time visitors to Spain as well as to seasoned travelers who are looking for a new way to experience the country - especially those who've hiked along the Pilgrims' Way to Santiago de Compostela.
-The book is not a spiritual search for meaning; nor is it a traveler's guide book.
+A Room with a Pew is not a spiritual search for meaning; nor is it a guide book.
 However, it does contain a practical chapter that shows readers how to plan their own monastery-based journey through Spain.

 You can hear an interview about Greenland for $1.99 on TravelTalkMedia, an online and national broadcast news and entertainment program.